 How you can help

+Visiting the sanctuary is a great way to help these beautiful creatures.
 The sanctuary has many overheads to ensure the ongoing care of their animals, including feed, hay, vet care, fencing and even water deliveries when the tanks are empty.
-As such they rely on contributions from the public to help them rescue as many deer as possible.
-If you wish to help, you can give a small donation for food or water here.
-Or you can take part in the ‘Deerest Friends’ sponsorship program and sponsor a deer or animal of your choice.
-This package also gives you lots of perks, such as free admission to the sanctuary, some gifts and personal communication about your sponsored animal.
+As such they rely on entry fees and contributions from the public to help them rescue as many deer as possible.
+You can take part in the ‘Deerest Friends’ sponsorship program and sponsor a deer or animal of your choice.
+This package also gives you many perks, such as discounted admission to the sanctuary, gifts, and personal communication about your sponsored animal.